jessefreeman/reaperboy-gb/docs/REFACTORING_FINAL_SUMMARY.md

 The monolithic `code_gen.c` file has been successfully refactored into a clean, modular architecture.
 All cleanup tasks have been completed and verified.

+## Latest Update: Unified Numeric Value System

+The final refactoring step has been completed to implement a unified numeric value system throughout the codebase.
+All unnecessary conversions between numeric values and character representations have been eliminated, resulting in a cleaner and more maintainable system.

+### Key Improvements

+1. **Removed Character-Based Mapping Arrays**

+   - Eliminated `POS41_TILE_MAP` and `BASE32_TILE_MAP` from `code_enemy_system.c`
+   - Removed references and declarations from header files

+2. **Centralized Mapping Logic**

+   - Implemented `pos41_value_to_tile_id()` and `base32_value_to_tile_id()` in `code_level_core.c`
+   - Created a single source of truth for all value-to-tile-ID mapping

+3. **Simplified Enemy System**
+   - Updated enemy system to use the centralized mapping functions
+   - Eliminated duplicate mapping logic and code
+4. **Architecture Benefits**
+   - Direct operations on numeric values throughout the system
+   - Simplified data flow and fewer conversions
+   - Improved maintainability with centralized mapping logic
+   - Better code organization with clearer responsibilities

 ## Final Architecture

 ### Core Modules